MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 1. Open the **UserService.cs** file.

-1. Ask GitHub Copilot to review the UserService.cs file, identify security vulnerabilities, and then list the related GitHub issues.
+1. Select the **RegisterUser**, **LoginUser**, and **ValidateUserInput** methods, and then ask GitHub Copilot to analyze sensitive data exposure vulnerabilities.

     For example, you can submit the following prompt:

     ```text
-    Review the UserService.cs file and identify the security vulnerabilities that are present in the code.
-Create a list the corresponding GitHub issues.
-Indicate the methods associated with each issue.
+    What sensitive information is being logged in the user registration, login, and input validation methods?
+Why is logging passwords and user data a security risk?
     ```

+1. Review GitHub Copilot's analysis and then ask for specific remediation guidance.

+    For example, after reviewing the initial analysis, you can submit the following prompt:

+    ```text
+    How can I modify these methods to prevent sensitive data logging?
+What secure logging practices should I implement to protect user information?
+    ```

-1. Take a minute to review GitHub Copilot's response.
+1. Take a minute to review GitHub Copilot's remediation suggestions.

-1. In the code editor, locate the **GetMd5Hash** method.

-1. In the code editor, select the entire **GetMd5Hash** method.

-    The **GetMd5Hash** method is associated with the "Replace MD5 Password Hashing with Secure Alternative" issue.
+   You should see recommendations for removing sensitive information from logs, such as passwords and personal data.
+GitHub Copilot may also suggest implementing structured logging practices, using log redaction techniques, and ensuring that logs are stored securely.

-1. Ask GitHub Copilot to analyze the weak password hashing vulnerability.
+1. Select the **GetMd5Hash** method, and then ask GitHub Copilot to analyze the weak password hashing vulnerability.

     For example, you can submit the following prompt: